 * refusing to leave home before their bedtime milk and cuddle and then deciding to stay after all.

 I know that they are testing the boundaries and that discipline (correctly applied – and no I’m not talking about physical discipline) should help them to feel loved, protected and safe but why does nobody tell you how awful it makes you feel?

-After a day like today, I feel totally wrung out and like I've failed.
+After a day like today, I feel totally wrung out and like I’ve failed.
 Again.
-All those helpful childcare tomes focus on the desired results of discipline on the child, but rarely do we receive advice about what to do when your kids make you feel like Mother Gothel in Disney's Rapunzel.
+All those helpful childcare tomes focus on the desired results of disciplining kids but rarely do we receive advice about what to do when your kids make you feel like Mother Gothel in Disney’s Rapunzel.

 It is an endless battle which we parents never know if we’re winning or not because as soon as you feel the little darlings are behaving or they have an exemplary day, you can bet it will all go pear-shaped the next day.